 Start the planning, packaging, labeling early.
 Moves of this nature can take weeks, if not months, so plan everything out well in advance.
 Do that and you are off to a strong start.

-Put someone in charge of the move
+Put someone in charge of moving an office

 Hopefully, your entire staff is psyched to move into a new office.
 If so, everyone on the team can be involved.
 That means your staff should be responsible for packing up and labeling their own office materials.
 Beyond that, it’s smart to assign someone to overseeing the move.
 Find out if any members of your staff have undergone an office move in the past.
 If so, you have found a team leader who can help the moving process without confusion or hassle.